Daima: Fired clay figurines

 Fired clay figurines continued being made through this phase.
 By Daima III, clay figurines do not represent cattle as much as they did in the first two phases of the mound.
 Previously, only humpless cattle were depicted, but now a humped cow of the zebu type seems to be depicted.
 This could be an indication of the drying of the environment, as zebus are important for their abilities to survive in dry conditions.
 Sheep and goats were depicted in a running pose.
 The clay figurines of Daima III show a much more varied subject than those made in Daima I and Daima II.
 Anthropomorphic figurines start to become more and more prominent.
 These figurines are composed of a heavy cylindrical base which more likely supported a head which was later attached to the base.
 These figurines also display great emphasis on the arms and legs.
 Figurines of wild animals are also predominant in Daima III.
 Some of the depicted animals include ox, birds, fish, pigs, antelopes, and a possible baboon.
 Fish were generally depicted with spikes on them.
 This is also true about other animals, which makes identifying them somewhat difficult.

 Humans and animals were not the only subjects of clay depictions.
-One canoe clay figurine of about 7.3 centimeters is also found.
+One canoe clay figurine of about 7.3 cm is also found.
 It is assumed this clay figurine was meant to depict a papyrus boat.
 Clay bells, pendants, balls, and beads were also being made.
 Clay spindle-whorls became popular towards the end of the phase.
 Their making implies cotton became important in the mound during this period.
 Socket-stem smoking pipes appeared at the end of Daima III.
 Clay bracelets also became common towards the end of Daima III, as clay was cheaper than most metals, and widely available in the area.
 Clay rods which had a very careful and polished finish are also present.
 Although it is thought these were some kind of lip or nose adornment.